 Should the government allow new businesses to force old ones out?
 Watch and decide for yourself.

-The Paradox of Progress covers numerous Common Core Curriculum standards across several subject areas including ELL, Language Arts, Media/Technology, and Social Studies for Grades 6-12.
+The Paradox of Progress covers numerous educational standards across several subject areas including ELL, Language Arts, Media/Technology, and Social Studies for Grades 6-12.
 To find which standards it covers specific to your grade, subject area, and which standards your district follows, use our Standards Alignment tool.

 These videos are great, they always instigate discussion, I have not yet used the guide that goes along with it because each time i show the video i get at least 20 minutes of solid discussion and debate on the topic.
 These videos can be used in so many classroom settings, thank you so much!!